 Whether you are on the path of co-parenting or parallel parenting please remember that a child’s inherent desire is to love and be loved by both parents without feeling guilt.
 They have the right not to pick sides and to have their voices heard by both parents without feeling shame.
 Let our attorneys at Vandyk Law carefully draft a child-sharing plan that gives your family the best possible start for success.
 Call us today at (707) 528-1100 for a complimentary consultation.

 Does the Court Consider My Child’s Wishes When Creating a Custody and Visitation Order?

 If a child is of sufficient age and capacity to reason so as to form an intelligent preference as to custody or visitation, the court shall consider, and give due weight to, the wishes of the child in making an order granting or modifying custody or visitation.
 If the child is 14 years of age or older and wishes to address the court regarding custody or visitation, the child shall be permitted to do so, unless the court determines that doing so is not in the child’s best interests.
 In that case, the court shall state its reasons for that finding on the record, Family Code 3042(a)(b).

 Contact Parenting Plan Attorney Carolyn Vandyk

 Coming up with a parenting plan can be stressful and a burden if the other side is not willing to work out an agreement.
 When you are faced with this situation contact our attorneys at Vandyk Law and speak with a Santa Rosa parenting plan lawyer.
-Call today and receive a free consultation, (707) 528-1100.
+Call today and receive a confidential consultation, call (707) 528-1100.